-Every company in India must have its financial statements audited by a Chartered Accountant in practice (member of the ICAI).
+Every company in India must have its financial statements audited by a Chartered Accountant in practice (member of the Institute of Chartered Accountants of India [ICAI]).
 The audits are required to be conducted in accordance with the auditing standards issued by the ICAI and as per the guidance under the 2013 Act.
-In addition, the Income-tax Act, 1961 mandates audits of taxpayers meeting certain specified thresholds to be conducted by a Chartered Accountant in practice (member of the ICAI).
+In addition, the IT Act mandates audits of taxpayers meeting certain specified thresholds to be conducted by a Chartered Accountant in practice (member of the ICAI).